Canon 700D vs Leica X-U Typ 113

 It is notable that the 700D has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D, while the X-U Typ 113 does not have a direct successor.
+Both the 700D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the X-U Typ 113 does not have a direct successor.
 Further information on the features and operation of the 700D and X-U Typ 113 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Leica X-U Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.